Choosing a Coherent Set of Electives

 2. CS 4701, Practicum in Artificial Intelligence

-4. An additional course numbered CS F7xx or CS 4300 (Language and Information) or CS F67x (Computer Vision) or CS 5846 (Decision Theory);
+4. An additional course numbered CS F7xx or CS 4300 (Language and Information) or CS F67x (Computer Vision) or CS 5846 (Decision Theory) or on the list of Cornell's NLP courses or machine learning courses

-5. An additional course chosen from the following list: COGST, PSYCH or LING Fxxx, CS F2xx, CS 32xx.
-(Recall that independent studies such as LING 4493 or courses below 3 credits are disallowed according to the Fxxx naming convention.)
+5. An additional course chosen from the following list: COGST, PSYCH or LING Fxxx, CS F2xx, CS 32xx, or listed as part of the AI minor

 Also recommended are (additional) courses on scientific computing (e.g., CS 4210 or 4220), game theory or related economics topics.